 So you’ve found a really cool old dresser, but the drawers don’t work well?
 What a pain!
 This is a common problem though.
-Before you paint that dresser (or not), here’s how to fix old dresser drawers that stick!
-Get more of my favorite Tips for Repairing Old Furniture here!
+Before you paint that dresser (or not), here’s how to fix old dresser drawers that stick.
+Repairing old furniture isn’t as hard as it may seem!

 That doesn’t mean that you need to put up with sticky dresser drawers, broken vintage dresser drawers, or even drawers that are hard to open and/or close.

 So here’s how to fix dresser drawers that stick.
 But we aren’t stopping there.

 We’ll also cover how to fix broken drawers, how to make old dresser drawers slide better, how to repair dresser drawers, and even how to remove dresser drawers.

 First things first, before you can fix old dresser drawers, you need to learn how to remove drawers from a dresser.
 It might be straight forward, and it might not be.